 Directors owe a legal duty towards the company to act in its best interests.
-In the case of a non-independent director, in the event of any conflict between his or her duty to act in the best interest of the company and his or her duty to his or her nominator, section 217 of the Companies Act 2016 (CA 2016) makes it clear that the director's duty towards the company prevails.
+In the case of a non-independent director, in the event of any conflict between his or her duty to the company and the nominator, section 217 of the Companies Act 2016 and the Guidelines on Conduct of Directors of Listed Corporations and their subsidiaries issued by the Securities Commission of Malaysia make it clear that it is the director's duty to act in the best interest of the company that prevails.